apollographql/gatsby-theme-apollo/packages/gatsby-theme-apollo/README.md

 ### Sidebar

-A component that renders a sidebar with the site title configured in the [`siteMetadata` Gatsby config option](https://www.gatsbyjs.org/docs/gatsby-config/#sitemetadata), and an Apollo "A" logo on the top left side.
+A component that renders a sidebar with a [`LogoTitle`](#logo-title) component in the top left corner.
 It can also be configured to collapse into the left side of the page on narrow windows.

 ```js
 import {Layout, Sidebar} from 'gatbsy-theme-apollo';